-You walk out of home depot with a new faucet for that bathroom project you’ve been putting off, and as you head to your car, two guys in a windowless van roll up to you.
-At this point, your instincts should tell you that nothing good could come from the situation.
-But then the extremely friendly guy behind the wheel tells you its your lucky day and that he’s about to hook you up with a sweet deal.
+You walk out of Home Depot with a new faucet for that bathroom project you’ve been putting off, and as you head to your car, two guys in a windowless van roll up.
+At this point, your instincts should tell you that nothing good could come of the situation, but then the friendly guy behind the wheel tells you he’s got the deal of the century for you.
 Suddenly, you can’t help but take a closer look at what might be a potential steal to be had.

-The white van speaker scam is a global phenomenon.
-According to Scam Shield it is currently active in 24 cities, 4 countries, and 3 continents.
-It subsists because of the avarice of those who conceived of it, the cunning of those who sell it, and most of all, the ignorance of those who are ensnared by it.
+The white van speaker scam is a global phenomenon, still active in multiple cities on multiple continents.
+It subsists because of the avarice of those who conceived of it, the cunning of those who sell it, and, most of all, the ignorance of those ensnared by it.
 Fortunately, a little information can go a long way in helping you see the scam for what it truly is.

 Seriously, they are that bad

 Think Michael Jackson circa 1987.
-Piece of junk doesn’t begin to describe what you’ll be bringing home with you.
-Ever heard of Bang Audio, Mclaren Technologies, or Sonic Audio distributors?
-Of course you haven’t – and it’s not because they’re exclusive, expensive brands.
-Many of these obscure outfits persist almost entirely on these kinds of scams, and will get licenses, obtain distribution rights, and even rent warehouses in effort to create a veneer of legitimacy.
-Even their names are designed to make you think you’ve heard of them before, as they often evoke those of established brands through titles that are only slightly different (Bang Audio = Bang & Olufsen)
+Ever heard of Bang Audio, Paradyme, or Klausen Audio?
+Of course you haven’t — and it’s not because they’re exclusive, expensive brands.
+Many of these obscure outfits exist just for the sake of these kinds of scams, often obtaining licenses and distribution rights in an effort to create a veneer of legitimacy.
+Even their names are designed to make you think you’ve heard of them before, (Bang & Olufsen, Paradigm, etc.).

-You don’t have to be an audiophile to hear the difference when you fire these phonies up.
-There’s no complex engineering, testing or research behind these products, they’re merely hunks of plastic with the cheapest drivers the manufacturers can muster.
-Typically, they won’t even have a crossover network, meaning speakers that have no business producing bass are tasked with the deepest lows, and speakers that have no business producing treble are tasked with airy highs.
-Imagine Mariah Carey as a baritone, or Bryn Terfel as a soprano, and you’ll start to understand.
+You don’t have to be an audiophile to hear the difference.
+There’s no complex engineering, testing, or research behind these products as they’re merely hunks of plastic with the cheapest drivers the manufacturers can muster.
+Typically, they won’t even sport a crossover network, meaning speaker cones that have no business producing bass or treble are tasked with producing the deepest lows and airy highs.
+Just imagine Mariah Carey as a baritone or Barry White as a soprano, and you’ll start to understand.
 These are the last speakers you want to use for, say, a surround sound setup.

 Watch it in action

 If you’re worried about being scammed, or you don’t know if you’ve been scammed, the internet is the best resource you have available.
-Head to Google and type in a company name or a description of a situation, then throw the word scam at the end of it and click search.
-If something is of dubious morality, legality, or value, the internet will be abuzz with buyer beware sentiment.
+Simply Google the company name or a description of the situation, and tack on the word “scam” at the end before searching.
+If something is of dubious legality or value, the internet will most certainly be abuzz with buyer beware sentiment.

 Who is behind this?